graphile/migrate/README.md

   graphile-migrate compile [file]  Compiles a SQL file, inserting all the
                                    placeholders and returning the result to
                                    STDOUT
+  graphile-migrate run [file]      Compiles a SQL file, inserting all the
-  graphile-migrate completion      Generate shell completion script.
+                                   placeholders, and then runs it against the database.
+Useful for seeding. graphile-migrate completion      Generate shell completion script.

 Options: